 The campaign included featured articles focusing on the themes of “understand,” “believe,” and “act.”
 Additionally, the UniteBoston website offered resources for deeper learning and action, which could be tailored to meet the evolving needs of the migrant crisis.

 The campaign continues, providing more opportunities for churches to host Migrant Sunday.
-The next opportunity is on Sunday, September 29, 2024, in honor of the World Day of Migrants and Refugees.
 To support churches in their response, a comprehensive preaching package is now available in English, Spanish, Portugese, and Haitian Creole complete with designs, multimedia content, sermon examples, and more.

 Here are some national commemorations around refugees and immigrants that you can come alongside as you recognize Migrant Sunday with your congregation to extend our hands in welcome and support of our new neighbors.
 We’re calling on churches in Boston to join us for Refugee Sunday on the following Sundays: